nancy-kataria/Prolog-Based-Reasoning-on-Parking-Violations/README.md

+# Parking-Violations-Checker
-# Prolog-Based Reasoning on Parking Violations
+### Prolog-Based Reasoning on Parking Violations

 This project is an interactive **parking violation checker** for CSUF, powered by a Prolog reasoning engine and a simple web frontend.